Enterprise Architecture Meta Model

 About the Dragon1 Standard, V2.1 – Enterprise Architecture Meta Model

-The Dragon1 method has a meta model defined, relating the most important entity classes.
-In the context of Dragon1, certain terms may have other meanings and definitions than in other contexts.
+The Dragon1 method has a metamodel defined, relating the most important entity classes.
+In the context of Dragon 1, certain terms may have meanings and definitions different from those in other contexts.
 Every term is defined as originally (with its original meaning) and measurable as possible to create a coherent whole.

 It shows the most important entity classes and their relationships with regards to Enterprise Architecture.